top of page

 Suffering is a choice that we can choose to relinquish.
 We can take steps to reduce our pain which begins with acceptance and continues with self-development.
 Stress and pain are a part of life but we can overcome it through coping mechanisms and mindfulness.
 We can learn from it, grow, and live a resilient life with self-compassion.

-Art Activity: How Plentiful is Your Life?
+Abundance and Gratitude Art Activity: How Plentiful is Your Life?

 Please share your comments below and let us know the types of healthy activities you or your family do to cope with stress.